-The Foster College of Business, you will learn how to create ideas that advance business thought and practice, provide experiential learning that develops leaders who will enrich the world, and serve as a valued partner for business and society.
-Ranked as one of the world's best, the Foster College of Business offers a comprehensive business education to over 700 undergraduate students through 15 programs of study, and over 300 students in one of 10 minors.
-Approximately 100 graduate students also attend accelerated, part-time, or full-time programs within our four advanced degree options.
+At the Foster College of Business, you will learn how to create ideas that advance business, engage in real-world experiences, develop as a leader who enriches the world, and serve as a valued partner for business and society.
+Ranked as one of the world's best, the Foster College serves around 750 undergraduate business students through 15 programs of study and 11 minors.
+Another 70 graduate students attend accelerated, part-time, or full-time programs within our advanced degree options.

 With all programs accredited by AACSB, the Foster College offers exceptional teaching, small class size, and requires all students to participate in experiential learning.
-Our students boast a 95% placement rate and 86% secure at least one internship working for small start up firms and the Fortune 500.
+Our students boast a 94% career outcome, and over 70% secure at least one internship working for small start up firms and the Fortune 500.

 The Slane College of Communications and Fine Arts offers outstanding regional, national, and international programs in art, communication, interactive media, music, and theatre arts.
 The programs are unified by their focus on imagination, creativity, and communication.